nzbr/proseminar/Ausarbeitung/Ausarbeitung.md

 Sceners create their productions not because they are useful or profitable, but for the sake of the creative process and as a form of artistic expression.
 In recent years, the demoscene has begun to gain recognition beyond its own circles.
-In germany, the demoscene was even declared UNESCO Intangible Cultural Heritage in 2021. [@unesco]
+In Germany, the demoscene was even declared UNESCO Intangible Cultural Heritage in 2021. [@unesco]

 \printbibliography